janwilmake/cloudflare-server-html/README.md

 The way it's done now in [example-html](example-html.html) I need to just make a server-side parser that:

-- at build time, find script env and script server (one or more) and turns this part into a js file with the credentials provided
+- at build time, find all script, script env and script server (one or more) and turns this part into a js file with the credentials provided
 - at run time, the js is ran and the original html replaces the server part with a promise that immediately resolves the data
 - with some magic, maybe we can even run further JS server-side to actually output static HTML with all data filled in

+# After thought

+Maybe this isn't worth it and is overly complex.
+In my current workers I just fetch a HTML template and replace some values using `string.replace`.
+This works very well.
+Imagine that I would keep the same principle so I can still see the HTML, but I would conventionalize the strings to replace and auto-replace them?
+That could be cool.
+It's a good thing since HTML is visual which is human-only.
+We need a JSON endpoint as that's gonna be the main user a while from now.
+Maybe this is solving the wrong problem after all and we should focus on making human frontends automatically based on server specs.